tbardrick/betfair_project/README.md

 - `notebooks` : Contains jupyter notebooks to document data analysis, general research and model testing.

-- `src` : contains scripts to place trades.
+- `src` : Contains scricpts for the trading bot that interact and place bets on the API.

 __Login Credentials__